-Phase 1 is now concluded, and 10 participants have already been awarded the first Milestone Payment; the competition has now started Phase 2.
+Phase 1 is now concluded, and 10 participants have already been awarded the first Milestone Payment; the competition is now in Phase 2.

-Pull mechanisms such as this prize, rewarding research output rather than research input, represents an innovative way forward to stimulate applied, product-oriented, research into neglected diseases.
+'Pull mechanisms' such as this prize, rewarding research output rather than research input, represent an innovative way to stimulate applied, product-oriented, research into neglected diseases.